Chilo plejadellus

 Pheromone Research

 The (Z)-13-octadecenal was identified from extracts of female abdominal tips.
-Field testing in Louisiana demonstrated practical applications for synthetic in programs.
+Field testing in Louisiana demonstrated practical applications for synthetic in monitoring programs.

 Tags